Stochastic fractional integro-differential equations with weakly singular kernels: Well-posedness and Euler--Maruyama approximation: Strong convergence and convergence rate of the EM method

-where $\rho_m$ has been given in \eqref{eq.3.4}.
-Similar to \eqref{eq.3.6}, it is follows from Lemma \ref{le.4.3} that for any $\delta > 0$,
+where $\rho_m$ has been given in \eqref{eq:7}.
+Similar to \eqref{eq:9}, it is follows from Lemma \ref{le:4.3} that for any $\delta > 0$,

 here and in the rest of the proof, $M$ represents a positive constant independent of $m$, $\delta$ and $h$.
-Next, we focus on estimating the first term on the right side of \eqref{eq.4.3}.
-According to the H\"{o}lder inequality, it follows from the formulae \eqref{eq.2.3} and \eqref{eq.4.1} that
+Next, we focus on estimating the first term on the right side of \eqref{eq:12}.
+According to H\"{o}lder's inequality, it follows from the formulae \eqref{eq:4} and \eqref{eq:10} that